 I think that the education sector and society can not afford to lose qualified teachers.
 Quality education is and should be valued more than ever.
 So as a former teacher and present-day Salesforce consultant, I was curious to find out what kind of solutions Salesforce, specifically Education Cloud, could offer to enhance the teachers’ employee experience during rapid change.

 Let the teachers teach

 For me, the starting point should be how technology can help teachers so that the majority of their time and effort is spent where it has the most significant impact: engaging with the students.
 Every teacher I have ever met loves the actual teaching job and interacting with students, which is why they wanted to become teachers in the first place.

-Unfortunately, teachers can feel overwhelmed with the other non-teaching related tasks, an ever-growing aspect of the profession.
-Much of the teachers’ time is spent preparing for meetings, doing documentation or performing repetitive statistical tasks.
-Work that is valuable and needs to be done but could be done in a more effective manner with Salesforce tools.
+Unfortunately, teachers can feel overwhelmed with other non-teaching-related tasks, an ever-growing aspect of the profession.
+Much of the teacher’s time is spent preparing for meetings, documentation, or performing repetitive statistical tasks.
+Work that is valuable and needs to be done but could be done more effectively with Salesforce tools.